Full Constitutional Companion Framework – The United States (Judicial and Institutional Version)

 8. From Structure to Meaning

-8.1 This framework sets out the structural application of the Parity Accord within the United States through institutional design and federal alignment.
+8.1 This framework sets out the structural application of the Parity Accord within the United States through institutional design and constitutional alignment.

 8.2 Governance structure alone does not exhaust legitimacy.
-Constitutional design must be grounded in civic meaning and ethical coherence to sustain durable authority.
+The civic and ethical grounding of this framework is examined in: